aiidateam/aiida-core/docs/source/topics/plugins.rst

 ``aiida.parsers``
 -----------------

-Aiida expects a subclass of ``Parser``.
+AiiDA expects a subclass of ``Parser``.
 Replaces the previous approach consisting in placing a parser module under ``aiida/parsers/plugins``.

 Example spec::